FreedomIntelligence/ReasoningNLP/README.md

 <h3 id="2.2">Natural Language Inference</h3>

+Task: given a premise-hypothesis pair, classify it into three classes: entailment, contradiction and neutral.

 There are mainly three types of premise-hypothesis pairs in NLI task: paraphrase, compound semantics understanding (CSU), and reasoning.
 Here we just consider the last one.